jnoms/virID/README.md

 `read_count:`             Number of input reads that map to the contig.
 `average_fold:`           Average fold coverage of the input reads on the contig.
 `covered_percent:`        Percentage of the contig covered by input reads.
 `potential_contaminant:`  1 if assigned to the contaminant vector database, 0 otherwise.
-(Column excluded if no contaminants found)
+(Column excluded if no contaminants found).

 **${sampleID}_blast_counts.tsv and ${sampleID}_diamond_counts.tsv:** Here, the read_count for each contig is distributed to each taxonomic level of the LCA of that contig.
 For example, if a contig has an LCA of sk__superkingdom/k__kingdom/f__polyomaviridae and has a read_count of 10, 10 reads are assigned to each f__polyomaviridae, k__kingdom, and sk__superkingdom.
 These outputs detail the results based on the blast or DIAMOND assignments, respectively.
 The columns include:
 `taxonID`      The taxonID
 `lineage`      The name of each taxon in the lineage of the taxonID.
 `superkingdom` The superkingdom of the taxonID
 `taxon`        The name of the taxon
-`level`        The level of the taxon (i.e. kingdom, or family, etc) `count`        The total number of reads assigned to that taxon.
+`level`        The level of the taxon (i.e. kingdom, or family, etc)
+`count`        The total number of reads assigned to that taxon.